 - Students are users who have the Patron role and no other role.
 Course students are students who access Leganto from a CMS from a specific course and/or reading list; their association with the course is retained by Alma.

-- Guests include anyone who accesses Leganto while not logged it, in other words using a permalink.
+- Guests include anyone who accesses Leganto while not logged in, in other words using a shareable link.

 - Being Prepared – The initial status when an instructor creates a list and is preparing it.
 The librarian will not process the list at this stage.

 - Ready for Processing – The instructor sent the reading list, or any citation on the list, to the library for processing.